 Zebra: “Your Mind’s Open” (1986)

-Zebra are a 3 piece band whom despite hailing from New Orleans proved to be immensely popular on Long Island and as a result ended up relocating there in the early ’80s.
+Zebra are a 3 piece band that despite hailing from New Orleans proved to be immensely popular on Long Island and as a result, ended up relocating there in the early ’80s.
 Which meant I heard their name bandied around pretty regularly as a teenager.
 This choice of homebase and the fact that they were especially beloved by people from my teenage hell ground zero of course meant I wanted no part of what they were selling.
-Oh MTV tried to convince me, showing the videos for “Who’s Behind the Door” and “Tell Me What You Want”, 2 slabs of pretty perfect, melodically sophisticated AOR with some regularity, but I refused to let them in.
+Oh MTV tried to convince me, showing the videos for “Who’s Behind the Door” and “Tell Me What You Want”, two slabs of pretty perfect, melodically sophisticated AOR with some regularity, but I refused to let them in.

 Of course once I had my born again moment that avoidance ended.
 I f-ing love Zebra.
 They are responsible for several of my absolute favorite AOR songs ever.
 “Your Mind’s Open” is the kind of thing you’d hear whilst entering the gate of a carnival whose theme was AOR.
 It’s plush and it spins around and offers a vaguely inspirational message, a little bit mind over matter, a little bit personal affirmation.
 It’s like candy-coated version of Led Zeppelin and I totally adore its gloriously falsetto-ed, synthesized fairground heart.